Antigen: a molecule that can be recognized by the immune system......more

 At the start of any infection, all invaders are treated the same.
 Macrophages can eat individual germs, but usually aren’t able to destroy all of the germ invaders, so they have to go get help from other cell defenders.
 After a macrophage eats a germ, it takes the most unusual pieces of the germ, called antigens, to your lymph nodes.
 Here it meets the dendritic cells again.
 Dendritic cells will take the antigens (like ID tags) from the macrophages and show them to the inactivated B-cells or helper T-cells.

-The first defender, a type of T-cell called the helper, acts like the “commander” of your immune system army.
+One of the other first defenders, a type of T-cell called the helper, acts like the “commander” of your immune system army.
 When the macrophage enters the lymph node, it finds the dendritic cell and reports what it found on its patrol of the skin.

 The message moves again, up the chain of command.
 The dendritic cell reports the invaders to the inactivated helper T-cell commander.
 The helper T-cell now knows what kind of invader it's dealing with.
 It seems a war is needed.
 The T-cell activates into a full-fledged commander!

-If the number of invaders is very, very small, sometimes the macrophage can take care of it on its own.
+If the number of invaders is very, very small, sometimes the neutrophils and macrophages can take care of it on their own.
 This can stop a major infection from starting.
 But, once the macrophage presents information to a dendritic cell, the commander has to be told.
 A plan of action must be made.

 Sometimes, the danger is great.
 During times like this, the body has special fighters.
 Just like wrestlers come in different age and weight classes to match an opponent, some T-cells are made for certain germs.
 The special fighter T-cells in your immune system are called killer T-cells.
 The helper T-cells can go into the lymph node and find the one killer T-cell matched to the invader and call them into the fight.